 Packaging Details: Packaged on 02/03/2019 and tested/reviewed on 12/23/2019, exactly 323 days after being packaged.

 Pricing Details: Purchased 3.5 Grams for $19.00 CAD at the SQDC in Montreal, QC. ($5.43/gram)

 This is by far my favorite part of this entire Bayou Flower strain review, and the score is still below average.
-The terps were pretty much dead, but the weed still had a sweet aroma when smelling inside the container.
-The guaiol emits a one of a kind aroma, a mix of piney and woodsy; subtle berry tones accent the smell as well.
+The terps were pretty much dead, but the weed still had a sweet aroma when smelled inside the container.
+The guaiol emits a one-of-a-kind aroma, a mix of piney and woodsy; subtle berry tones accent the smell as well.

 The effects were almost non-existent, I wasn’t expecting much for the cannabinoid content, and I didn’t get much either.
 There was a slight drowsy buzz, and I felt completely normal after about 30 minutes.
 Maybe a complete beginner would appreciate the real subtle high that this Bayou emits; this wasn’t it for me, though.